Lovely1608/Tip-calculator-app/README.md

 I have completed the core functionality and the semantic structure for the project.

+today I completed the common design layout for both mobile and desktop versions.
+This unified design ensures consistency across devices.

 ### Built with

 - Semantic HTML5 markup